What to Do About Distracting Thoughts When Trying to Concentrate

 When you lose your focus, the distracting thoughts become the main focus of your attention, and you would need to start the exercises from the beginning.

-It Is Like Working out with Weights
+Training the Concentration Is Like Working out with Weights

-Continuing, and not giving up despite the attempts of the mind to distract your attention, will result in strengthening your concentration.
+Continuing and not giving up despite the attempts of the mind to distract your attention will result in strengthening your concentration.

 Concentration Definition

-How to define concentration?
+What is concentration?
+How do you define concentration?

 Definition one – The ability to fix the attention on one thought and make no room for other thoughts.